 Your pup may be covered in hair but that does not protect him from the sun.
-Dogs like humans need sun protection, too.
+Dogs like humans need sun protection too.

 While sun protection is needed for all pups, there are dog breeds and types that are more susceptible to burns and skin ailments.
-Those pups include the following: thin and/or short haired dogs; light and/or white-haired dogs; light skin coloring, including pink and white skin; pups that have been shaved, exposing their skin; and active dogs who are exposed to sun at high levels for a long duration of time .
+Those pups include the following: thin and/or short haired dogs; light and/or white-haired dogs; light skin coloring, including pink and white skin; pooches that have been shaved, exposing their skin; and active dogs who are exposed to sun at high levels for a long duration of time .

 Before you take your pup in the sun, apply skin protection to your dog’s ears, nose, belly and all areas where your pup has no or little fur.
 The hairless skin is the most unprotected part of your pup’s body.
 Apply 15 minutes before you go out in the sun and reapply every two hour and after they get wet.

-Similarly to humans, there is a wide assortment of sunscreens available to dogs — from sprays to balms and wipes.
+Similarly to humans, there is a wide assortment of dog sunscreens available to dogs — from sprays to balms and wipes.

 Below is a roundup of some of our favorites.

-As the name implies, spray sunscreen conveniently sprays sunscreen at every angle for a quick and easy application.
+As the name implies, spray dog sunscreen conveniently sprays sunscreen at every angle for a quick and easy application.
 This application is ideal for those pups that can sit still and aren’t scared easily.
-(As you can imagine, it can unnerve certain dogs if you spray a cool substance on them.)
+(As you can imagine, it can unnerve certain dogs if you spray a substance on them.)

 Balm is perfect for your doggy’s nose and sensitive skin areas.
 It leaves a thick coating and is water resistant, so it’s perfect for your active dog.

-As you’d expect, the beach is an ideal place to apply balm and Beach & Dog Co. has a fantastic all-natural sunscreen balm.
+As you’d expect, the beach is an ideal place to apply balm and Beach & Dog Co. has a fantastic all-natural dog sunscreen balm.
 It is toxin free — no zinc, titanium dioxide, benzophenone or oxybenzone.
 It also has aloe vera and shea butter to protect and moisturize your pup’s sensitive skin from salt damage.
 Plus, it adds oils, like organic coconut oil and grape seed oil for some extra benefits.
 Love it!

 Yes, you read it right, doggles.
 Doggles are goggles made for your doggy and are perfect for dogs who love water sports, or just need to block the harmful rays while walking.We love the brand Doggles (the company who made dog goggles very popular) for its shatterproof guarantee.
-They also provide 100 percent UV protection for your pup’s eyes, as well as protection from water, wind and other foreign objects that can be dangerous to your pup.
+It also provides 100 percent UV protection for your pup’s eyes, as well as protection from water, wind and other foreign objects that can be dangerous to your pup.
 The product is adjustable on the chin, making sure that your pup is comfortable and safe.
 Doggles also offer interchangeable lenses, like leopard, so your pup has options for all her adventures.

 While the above products will definitely add protection, it is also important to make sure there is ample shade available for you pup, as she can overheat easily and really shouldn’t be out in the sun for long periods of time.